ConSol/sakuli/docs/sakuli-api.md

 <a name="TestCase.getTestSuiteFolderPath"></a>
 ##TestCase.getTestSuiteFolderPath()
 **Returns**: `String` - the folder path of the current testcase.
+<a name="TestCase.throwException"></a>
+##TestCase.throwException(message, screenshot)
+Creates a new test case based exception with an optional screenshot at the calling time.
+Will be called from sakuli.js or in side of 'org.sakuli.javaDSL.AbstractSakuliTest'.

+**Params**

+- message `String` - error message
+- screenshot `Boolean` - enable / disable screenshot functionality

 <a name="Application"></a>
 #Application
 Application Class - Represents an application.